 Having a master list provides a resource for any last-minute changes.
 Your ability to offer hospitality to unexpected guests will increase exponentially!
 Because of your master list, you’ll be able to provide meals you can be proud of, even when your mother-in-law shows up last minute.

 Having a master list streamlines the whole process of meal planning.
 Because of the master list, the rest of the process of meal planning takes minutes instead of hours a week.
 And for a busy mom, meal planning that saves time is ideal.

-Having a master list allows you to stay on top of your budget better.
+And having a master list allows you to stay on top of your budget better.
 With a master list, you can manage your freezer and pantry.
 And you can shop in bulk and shop sales that much easier.
 All of which will save you money!

 So what exactly is the master list?